armandsalle/Utils-Figma-Plugin/README.md

 # Plugin Utils Functions for Figma

+The plugin can:

+- Create a hashtag based on a word or a sentence
+- Generate a mexican wave based on a word or a sentence

 This plugin was created to learn myself TypeScript.
 It can be, and it will be maintain to add new features on it.
 I'm a french junior dev so sorry for my bad english, I hope you understand my comments !

 ## Installation